dmarsic/tinysearch/README.md

 # TinySearch

 TinySearch is a tiny one-phase search engine.
 It is extremely easy to use and works well with simple lists where the query may not match the document text exactly.

 This is a minimal search engine.
-You don't need to run a separate, big instances of search engine when your use case is a few hundreds or thousands small documents.
+You don't need to run separate, big instances of search engine when your use case is a few hundreds or thousands small documents.

 ## Example